Q) Why should I register?

 Q) Do you have any tips on keywords?

-A) The improved supplier portal is asking suppliers to provide some keywords to describe key or core activities.
-These supplement the capability descriptions and are also stored to help identify suppliers to EDF Energy and authorised contractors when they are searching for suppliers for the variety of capabilities.
-The keywords we suggest you use are the ones that:
+In your registration you are requested to provide as many single keywords to describe your company’s key or core activities.
+These supplement the capability descriptions and are stored to help identify suppliers to EDF Energy and authorised contractors when they are searching for suppliers for the variety of capabilities.
+The keywords we suggest you choose to use are ones that:

-- Describe the core capability categories your business offers;
+a) Describe the core capabilities your business offers.

-- Describe specialist skills, not obvious from your chosen categories; and
+b) Describe specialist skills not obvious from your chosen capability categories.

 Q) My company already has a history of working with EDF Energy on the Sizewell B site.
 Do I still need to register on the Supply Chain Portal?